 Though individual fees may make it feel like you're paying more, it's nearly always cheaper to fly budget.
 Skeptical?
 Do the math, or see our examples below.
 Often the savings are significant, especially for long-haul flights where you could save hundreds of dollars.

-Our most recent example would be our flight back to Canada.
-We booked it as two separate legs, with an intentional 5-day stopover in Hawaii (for other hacks like these plus a list of budget airlines worldwide, read our cheapest flight booking tips here).
-At the time, we saved $200 per person on each leg of the trip!
+Our best example would be on our flight to Canada from Australia.
+We booked it as two separate legs, with an intentional 5-day stopover in Hawaii (to learn how to book cheap/free extended layovers yourself as we did, check this post here, plus our other general flight hacks here).
+At the time, we saved $400 per person!

 The Thrifty Gist